 How Fiona Apple Enriched My Vocabulary

 Some things should stay in the 90's.
 Fiona Apple is just not one of them.
 Although almost exclusively associated with her sultry, somewhat controversial image from those days, Apple has released a few brilliant, masterful albums since then that, tragically, seem to have slipped under the mainstream radar.
 Possibly, there's a good reason for that; people can't, or don't, often rock out to cerebral, poetically-complex piano ballads.
-Apple's music demands focus.
-It demands you mentally and emotionally apply yourself; otherwise the songs will just roll off you like a waterdrop on wax paper.
-Believe me when I say, if you've ever had a failed relationship, been disappointed or angry with someone, or just been confused and overwhelmed by the world around you, her music is very easy to soak in.
+But believe me when I say, if you've ever had a failed relationship, been disappointed or angry with someone, or just been confused and overwhelmed by the world around you, her music is very easy to soak in.

 Besides her gorgeous, soulful contralto and mood-driven, sometimes erratic piano-playing, Apple's lyrics are where she really comes to life.
 If it were available, I would buy a book composed solely of her lyrics and keep it on my shelf with the poetry.
-Apple is truly an accomplished wordsmith, with many of her lyrics having the flow and internal rhyme schemes of rap or hip hop.
+Apple is truly an accomplished wordsmith, with many of her lyrics having the flow and internal rhyme schemes of rap.
 For example, taken from the title track of the 2005 album Extraordinary Machine: "I mean to prove I mean to move in my own way/ And say I've been getting along for long before you came into the play."
 She is a master of wordplay, assonance, alliteration, and putting together unexpected rhymes.
-In bonus track "Largo" from 2012's The Idler Wheel, she sings, "I was recently rid of a man again/ So I caught me a cab to see Flanagan."
-Who else would think to rhyme "man again" with "Flanagan"?
+Like rhyming "man again" with "Flanagan" in bonus track "Largo" from 2012's The Idler Wheel; she sings, "I was recently rid of a man again/ So I caught me a cab to see Flanagan."

-Many times while listening to her songs, I've found myself googling some of the words she uses, some of which I had never before heard and many of which I've since incorporated into my personal vocabulary.
-Below are just a handful of terms I've learned from her songs that I'd like to share, with links to the songs from whence they came (oh yeah-- she uses "whence" too) I challenge you to find these in any other pop songs!
+Many times while listening to her songs, I've found myself googling some of the words she uses and incorporating them into my vocabulary henceforth.
+Below are just a handful of terms I've learned from her songs that I'd like to share, with links to the songs from whence they came (oh yeah-- she uses "whence" too).

 Folderol -- trivial or nonsensical fuss.
 Showy but useless.